 .

-Create a cluster to consume any matching reservation:
+Create a cluster that won't consume any reservation:

 gcloud container clusters create CLUSTER_NAME --reservation-affinity=none